Claire Dean

 Salkantay Trek

-If there are no permits for the Inca Trail, then the second favourite option is the Salkantay Trek.
+If there are no permits for the Inca Trail, then the second favorite option is the Salkantay Trek.
 The trek offers a similarly diverse trekking experience with a mix of different terrains, ranging from snowy peaks to tropical areas.
 The biggest highlight of the 55-km trek is crossing the Salkantay Pass at a lung-bursting 4600m elevation with spectacular vistas into the valley below and views of the surrounding snow-capped peaks.
-Starting in Mollepata or Soraypampa, the Trek finishes in Aguas Calientes, where hikers stay for the night before visiting Machu Picchu the next day.
+Starting in Mollepata or Soraypampa, the trek heads to the magnificent Humantay glacial lake and finishes in Aguas Calientes, where hikers stay for the night before visiting Machu Picchu the next day.
 Officially renamed Machu Picchu Pueblo, Aguas Calientes is the town closest to Machu Picchu and the principal access point through which most visitors must pass either on their way to the sacred city.
+On day four, you can also visit the stunning site of Llactapata for your first impressive views over Machu Picchu.

 Trek for 5 days through remote mountain passes and verdant tropical Andean cloud forests along the Salkantay Trek to Machu Picchu.
 Optional activities along the Salkantay Trek include hot springs (pack mosquito repellent), zip-lining, a train ride, and horseback riding up to the steepest point of the trek.